How can we help?

 What is your privacy policy?

-Our full privacy policy is available at wiser.ai/privacy.
+Our full privacy policy is available at wiserworkplace.com/privacy-policy.
 It details how we collect, use, store, and protect your personal information.
-We collect only data necessary for dispute resolution and platform functionality.
+We collect only data necessary for platform functionality.
 We never sell your personal information to third parties.
 We're transparent about data retention.
-Dispute records are retained according to legal requirements, typically 7 years.
+Dispute records are retained according to legal requirements, typically up to 7 years.
 You can request a copy of your data or deletion of your account anytime.
-The policy complies with CCPA, GDPR (where applicable), and all California privacy laws.
+The policy is designed to comply with CCPA, CPRA, Washington MHMDA, Nevada online privacy law, and other applicable California privacy laws.

 Do you sell personal information?